FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 Except the consequences are beginning to show.
 Several stadiums remain less than sold out.
 The tourists did not all materialise.
 The corporate hospitality packages did not all shift.
 When you price out the actual football fans and replace them with a hoped-for wave of wealthy neutral consumers, those consumers turn out to have other options.
 Football is the biggest show on earth, but everybody has a limit and FIFA have been uncomfortably at ease about testing where that limit sits.

-Currently they'd consider sticking a card reader on a fire exit, and probably get an official sponsor.
-Maybe it needs the European federations to find some courage and stand up to them, from Blatter to Infantino, surely this hyper-capitalisation of football has to come to an end.
+The current FIFA regime would likely consider sticking a card reader on a fire exit, and probably tout it to AMEX or Mastercard to be the official sponsor.
+Maybe it needs the European federations to find some courage and stand up to them, but are they really any better?
+From Blatter to Infantino, surely this hyper-capitalisation of football has to come to an end.

 Try The Tools